 Current Consultations and Enquiries

 CIWM likes to respond, as best it can, to all consultations - therefore input from members is vital.
-If you would like to submit a response to any consultation below please send your comments to the Technical Team on firstname.lastname@example.org at least one week before the closing date of the consultation.
+If you would like to submit a response to any consultation below please send your comments to the Policy and Technical Team on firstname.lastname@example.org at least one week before the closing date of the consultation.

 New consultations and closing date reminders are always posted on the Member Newsletter (previously known as News Online and is the weekly Technical Newsletter exclusive to CIWM members), this page shows the list of consolidated UK wide consultations that CIWM are aware of, however, CIWM will not necessarily be responding to every consultation in this list.